-Sleep-related eating disorders are characterised by abnormal eating patterns during the night.
+Sleep-related eating disorders combine sleep problems with symptoms of eating disorders during the night.

 People with this condition often walk into the kitchen and prepare food without a recollection for having done so.
 If NS-RED continues, a person can experience weight gain.

 A closely related disorder, known as night eating syndrome (NES), is diagnosed when a person eats during the night with full awareness and may be unable to fall asleep again without eating.

 - Symptoms of NES include the following and often persist for at least two months:

 - No appetite or little appetite for breakfast.

 - Eating more food after dinner than during the meal.

 - Eating more than half of daily food intake after dinner hour.